6 Steps to Creating a Website With an Online Payment System

 For example, there can be such requirements as the ones presented below.

 • The website works well.
-All of its pages appear right and adequately.
+All of its pages appear right and in an adequate manner.

 • All the certifications and licenses are on the website.